composer - performer - producer - contemporary content

 40 Waterside Plaza - 12J

 New York, NY 10010

-PATRICK GRANT creates music for concert, stage and visual media.
-For the stage he has created scores for theatrical visionaries the Living Theatre, Robert Wilson and Gerald Thomas (Brazil).
-Visual collaborations include compositions for Deitch Projects, the Columbus Museum, the Fort Worth Modern Museum and for the Whitney Biennial.
-His production company sTRANGEmUSIC Inc. celebrates its 10th anniversary this year.
+Patrick Grant creates music for concert, stage and visual media.
+For the stage he has created scores for Robert Wilson, the Living Theatre, and other theatrical visionaries.
+Visual collaborations include compositions for Kehinde Wiley, Deitch Projects, the Columbus Museum, the Fort Worth Modern Museum, and the Whitney Biennial.
+His production company sTRANGEmUSIC Inc. celebrates its 20th anniversary in 2018.

 Robert Wilson's 10th Annual Watermill Center Summer Benefit: